Reading a complex subjectand comprehending the details can be a challenge, but very often an old book can help.

 and you can here.

 Old books were written to actually educate reader and student.
-Somewhere along the decades complex overly complicated frameworks moved in and intelligent comprehension had to move over for standardized tests.
+Somewhere along the decades complex overly complicated frameworks moved in and real knowledge had to move over for data collection.

 What causes the difference of velocity in a falling feather and a falling cent ?